buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcSite.md

 ### Spatial Container

 If there are building elements and/or other elements directly related to the IfcSite (like a fence, or a shear wall), they are associated with the IfcSite by using the objectified relationship IfcRelContainedInSpatialStructure.
-The IfcIfcSite references them by its inverse relationship:
+The IfcSite references them by its inverse relationship:

 * _IfcSite.ContainsElements_ -- referencing any subtype of IfcProduct (with the exception of other spatial structure element) by _IfcRelContainedInSpatialStructure.RelatedElements_